Monday (March 11): Eternal life versus eternal punishment

 become a common expression for someone bearing blame or guilt for

 others.
 (See Leviticus 26:20-22 for a description of the ritual

 expulsion of a sin-bearing goat on the Day of Atonement.)

 Jesus took our guilt and sins upon himself and nailed them to the

 cross.
-He payed the price to set us free from sin and death.
+He paid the price to set us free from sin and death.
 Our

 choice is either to follow and obey him as our Lord and Savior or